metadata toggle

 To measure small volumes of less than 1 ml a suitably graduated syringe should be used to ensure accurate administration of the correct dose.

 An overdose can induce drowsiness and lethargy in horses.
-Refer to Adverse reactions.
+Refer to Adverse events.

 Withdrawal periods